 - Reviews and accepts awards on behalf of the university

-- Negotiates terms of contracts and agreements
+- Reviews and negotiates terms/conditions of contracts and agreements

-- Reviews grant expenditures
+- Reviews and authorizes all grant expenditures

 - Monitors program implementation